Search

 OpenCV demo app for image conversion

-OpenCV Demo App for image conversion – Link
+OpenCV Demo App for image conversion – Source

-Recently, no-code and low-code development has become a new way for enterprises and organizations to deliver and maintain solutions much faster and more efficiently.
+Recently, no-code and low-code developments have allowed enterprises and organizations to deliver faster and more efficient solutions.
 Computer vision development is usually very complex and requires numerous iteration cycles.
 Hence, the delivery of computer vision greatly benefits from visual development and an automated deployment infrastructure of no-code technology.

-The computer vision platform Viso Suite provides the capabilities of OpenCV as modular building blocks that can be used to rapidly build computer vision applications without writing code from scratch.
-This allows teams to use OpenCV faster and facilitates integration with different hardware such as cameras, edge computers, and machine learning models.
+Viso Suite infrastructure provides the capabilities of OpenCV as modular building blocks.
+These blocks can assist in rapidly building computer vision applications without writing code from scratch.
+Teams can use OpenCV faster and with hardware such as cameras, edge computers, and machine learning models.

-Hence, we have built Viso Suite to provide an end-to-end solution for teams to build, deploy, and operate all their computer vision applications in one place – using the best software for Computer Vision, including OpenCV.
+Hence, we built Viso Suite as an end-to-end solution for teams to build, deploy, and operate all applications in one place.
+With Viso Suite, teams can utilize the best software for Computer Vision, including OpenCV.

 Implementing Computer Vision